boozallen/sdp-libraries/libraries/kubernetes/README.md

 ### Helm Configuration

-We use [Helm](https://helm.sh/) for a deployment mechanism to Kubernetes.
+[Helm](https://helm.sh/) is used for deployment into Kubernetes.
 Helm is a package manager and templating engine for Kubernetes manifests.
 Using Helm, the typical YAML manifests used to deploy to Kubernetes distributions can be templated for reuse.
-In our case, a different `values` file is used for each static application environment.
+In this case, a different `values` file is used for each static application environment.

 **Create Helm Configuration Repository**